 York’s Sporting Heritage resources

 Thanks to a generous grant from the National Lottery Heritage Fund, we have been working with York City Football Club Foundation and York City Knights Foundation to engage the public with York’s sporting heritage.
 As part of this work, we have created presentations using our archives about York’s sporting history.
-These will eventually be installed in the new community stadium, but in the meantime you can also access the content here.
+These presentations can also be viewed on our digital screen at the new Community Stadium.

 To view the presentations you will need Google Chrome.
 Once you are in a presentation, you can scroll through or click on the content that interests you.
 Clicking on an archives image will bring up a larger version.